 Healthcare Dashboard UX: Minor Issue or Pain in the Back?

 It appears that a healthcare dashboard should be functional and effectively present the information we intend to view.
 However, what about usability, design concept, and other UX-related aspects?
-Are they crucial when it comes to medical data visualization, or they are not worth much attention?
+Are they crucial when it comes to medical data visualization, or are they not worth much attention?
 Let’s try to find out.

 In healthcare, there exists a variety of metrics, and each seems of paramount importance.
 Meanwhile, cramming countless indicators on one visualization of your healthcare dashboard, you risk turning it into something cumbersome, imperceptible, and hard to navigate.
 Maybe that’ll do if you use visualization for statistics only, you don’t need the information at hand, or have time to find the needed metrics.